Equal Opportunity, Equity, & Affirmative Action

-In addition, the office is committed to act affirmatively to eliminate under utilization of and increase opportunities for women and members of racial and ethnic minorities that have traditionally experienced discrimination.
+In addition, EOEAA is committed to act affirmatively to eliminate under utilization of and increase opportunities for women and members of racial and ethnic minorities that have traditionally experienced discrimination.

 “Equal Employment Opportunity and Affirmative Action are shared responsibilities of the entire University community, including the administration, faculty, academic staff, university staff and students.”

-Although not a complete list, the UWO Office of Equal Opportunity, Equity & Affirmative Action:
+Although not a complete list, Equal Opportunity, Equity & Affirmative Action:

 - Assists search committees in developing a search process which strives to create a diverse pool of applicants, provide an equal opportunity for all applicants to demonstrate their suitability for the position, and to ensure that the interview and selection processes are free from discrimination based upon any protected status.